Roman Lob: 2012–present: Eurovision Song Contest 2012

 On 16 February 2012, he won the show Unser Star für Baku and represented Germany in the Eurovision Song Contest 2012.
 He achieved eighth place with 110 points in the contest.

 Personal life

-Along with his sister Lob grew up in Rott, a district of Neustadt (Wied).
-After high-school diploma, he trained as an industrial mechanic at an auto parts supplier in Troisdorf until January 2011.
+Along with his sister, Lob grew up in Rott, a district of Neustadt (Wied).
+After high school, he trained as an industrial mechanic at an auto parts supplier in Troisdorf until January 2011.
 Lob loves to spend his free time snowboarding and downhill.
-Because of his love of music he has a microphone tattoo on the chest.
+Because of his love of music, he has a microphone tattoo on his chest.